Goldfinger (novel): Plot

 Bond is tortured by Oddjob when he refuses to confess his role in trailing Goldfinger.
 In a desperate attempt to escape being cut in two by a circular saw, Bond offers to work for Goldfinger, a ruse that Goldfinger initially refuses but then accepts.
 Bond and Tilly are subsequently taken to Goldfinger's operational headquarters in a warehouse in New York City.
 They are put to work as secretaries for a meeting between Goldfinger and several gangsters (including the Spangled Mob and the Mafia), who have been recruited to assist in "Operation Grand Slam"—stealing gold from the United States Bullion Depository at Fort Knox.
 One of the gang leaders, Helmut Springer, refuses to join the operation and is killed by Oddjob.
 Bond learns that the operation includes killing the inhabitants of Fort Knox by introducing poison into the water supply.
 He manages to conceal a message in the toilet of Goldfinger's private plane, where he hopes it will be found and sent to Pinkertons, where his friend and ex-counterpart Felix Leiter now works.

 Operation Grand Slam commences, and it transpires that Leiter has found and acted on Bond's message.
 A battle commences, but Goldfinger escapes.
-Tilly, a lesbian, hopes that one of the gang leaders, Pussy Galore (the leader of a gang of lesbian burglars), will protect her, but she (Tilly) is killed by Oddjob.
+Tilly, a lesbian, hopes that one of the gang leaders, Pussy Galore (the leader of a gang of lesbian burglars), will protect her, but Tilly is killed by Oddjob.
 Goldfinger, Oddjob and the Mafia bosses all escape in the melee.
-Bond is drugged before his flight back to England and wakes to find he has been captured by Goldfinger, who has murdered the crime bosses (except Galore), drugged a BOAC flightcrew and hijacked their jetliner.
+Bond is drugged before his flight back to England and wakes to find he has been captured by Goldfinger, who has murdered the crime bosses (except Galore), drugged a BOAC flight crew and hijacked their jetliner.
 Bond manages to break a window, causing a depressurisation that blows Oddjob out of the plane; he then fights and strangles Goldfinger.
-At gunpoint, he forces the crew to ditch in the sea near the Canadian coast, where they are rescued by a nearby weathership.
+At gunpoint, he forces the crew to ditch in the sea near the Canadian coast, where they are rescued by a nearby weather ship.